raju-sivakumar/Retail-Sales-Business-Analysis-Using-Microsoft-Excel-Project/README.md

 # Acknowledgements

-This project uses the **Online Retail II** dataset made publicly available by the **UCI Machine Learning Repository** for educational and research purposes.
+This project uses the **Online Retail II** dataset provided by the **UCI Machine Learning Repository** for educational and portfolio purposes.

-The analysis, documentation, dashboard design, and business recommendations presented in this repository are my own work.
+All data cleaning, analysis, dashboard design, documentation, and business recommendations presented in this repository are my own work.